dmudgil-github/starter-web1/README.md

 ## Purpose

-Added the purpose and showing the differences
+Added the purpose and showing the differences.
+This is the second one that I am adding

 ## Deployment
+Added to deployment section

 ## How to Contribute